-2023 2022
+2024 2023

 £000 £000

 Cost:

 At 1 January and 31 December 95,518 95,518

 Accumulated impairment

 At 1 January and 31 December (65,518) (65,518)

 Net book value: 30,000 30,000

-The Goodwill was generated upon the purchase of CA Premier Banking Limited (formerly Robert Fleming & Co Limited) in 2001.
+In 2001 the Company acquired CA Premier Banking Limited and subsequently in 2002, the business activities of CA Premier Banking Limited were transferred to the Company, which resulted in the crystallisation of the goodwill.
 The acquired trade and assets are fully integrated within the Company.
 During 2011, impairment of goodwill was recognised as a result of the reassessment of the value of certain parts of the business in light of the prevailing market conditions and regulatory developments.
 The remaining book value of goodwill is £30m.